chocolatey/docs/input/en-us/guides/organizations/organizational-deployment-guide.md

 > Recommended for most organizational use cases

 If you are setting up something different than Chocolatey.Server, you may wish to read over [How To Set Up an Internal Repository](xref:host-packages).
-This will give you options and links to repositories like Artifactory Pro, Nexus, and ProGet.
+This will give you options and links to repositories like Artifactory Pro, Cloudsmith, Nexus, and ProGet.

 > :memo: **NOTE** Some repository server options don't require Windows.